moorepants/dissertation/systemidentification.rst

 Through trial and error with many different approaches to identification, I found that the optimal solution was not a trivial problem.
 The SIMO problem with full noise estimation has a minimum of 15 parameters.
 This problem is fraught with local minima.
-Even with the assumption of an output error structure and the reduced parameter space to seven, doesn't escape the difficulty of finding the true minima.
+Even the assumption of an output error structure and the reduction of the parameter space to seven, doesn't escape the difficulty of finding the true minima.
 To have a decent chance at finding a good solution, I opted to identify only the SISO system with the lateral force as the input and the steering angle as the output.
 The choice of steer angle as